FRC-UK-dotcom/CODEx-Toolkit/README.md

 The script has various options for filtering which filings are processed:

-* `-l LEI` will limit to the specified LEI.
+* `--LEI` will limit to the specified LEI.
 The option can be repeated to specify multiple LEIs.
 * `--country COUNTRY` will limit to the specified country code.
 The option can be repeated to specify multiple countries.
 * `--from YYYY-MM-DD` will limit to filings with an end date of or after the specified date.
 * `--limit N` will limit the script to processing at most N filings for each Filer ie. per LEI

+You can use the --LEI flag to specify Company Registration Numbers instead for Company House Filings.